Fairmount Travel Alert

 News & Updates

-The MCHC/RISE-UP Program is a 10-week summer program designed for undergraduates in their junior and senior year, and recent baccalaureate degree students who are interested in learning more about preventing health disparities.
-Through this program, university partners from across the nation will offer learning opportunities for these students, both at a local and national level.
+The MCHC/RISE-UP Program is a 10-week summer program designed for undergraduate juniors and seniors, and recent baccalaureate degree students who are interested in learning more about public health and preventing health disparities.
+Through this program, university partners from across the nation will offer public health leadership learning opportunities for students, both at a local and national level.

-The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship is a 9-week summer program for students currently enrolled full-time in a medical, dental, pharmacy, veterinary, or public health graduate program who are interested in learning more about the area of infectious diseases and health disparities.
-Fellows may also gain clinical experience and develop leadership skills.
+The Dr. James A. Ferguson Emerging Infectious Diseases Fellowship is a nine-week summer program for students currently enrolled full-time in a medical, dental, pharmacy, veterinary, or public health graduate program who are interested in learning more about the area of infectious diseases and health disparities.
+Fellows may also participate in clinical experiences and increase leadership skills.

 The Public health Leadership and Learning Undergraduate Student Success (PLLUSS) Program is a 10-week public health leadership and research program for undergraduate sophomore and junior students minoring or majoring in public health with at least a 3.0 GPA on a 4-point scale.
 The PLLUSS program provides students with mentored public health research and community health activities, mentorship, and professional development.